iltommi/qdb-documentation/source/faq.rst

 How long are versions compatible?
 =================================

-Quasardb is versioned using a 1.MAJOR.MINOR system.
+Quasardb is versioned using a MAJOR.MINOR.PATCH system.
 All patch notes can be found at :doc:`changes`.

+Changes in patch level, such as 1.1.0 to 1.1.1, are maintenance releases.
+The database and client API are 100% backwards compatible with previous versions.

-Changes in minor level, such as 1.1.0 to 1.1.1, are maintenance releases or add small features to quasardb.
-The database and client API are backwards compatible with previous versions.
+Changes in minor level, such as 1.0.0 to 1.1.0, add features to quasardb.
+The database and client API are 100% backwards compatible with previous versions.

-Changes in major level, such as 1.1.0 to either 1.2.0 or 2.0.0, add significant features to quasardb.
+Changes in major level, such as 1.0.0 to 2.0.0, add significant features to quasardb.
 The database and client API may not be backwards compatible.
-Please read the :doc:`changes` or `contact us <contact.html>`_ for more information.
+Upgrades may require manual intervention. `Contact Quasardb <contact.html>`_ for assistance.

 In what language is quasardb written?
 =====================================